CCI-Tools/cate/doc/source/architecture.rst

 As a framework, ``ect.core`` allows plugins to extend the CCI Toolbox capabilities.
 The most interesting extension points are

-* climate data stores (DS) that will be added to the global data store registry
+* climate data stores that will be added to the global data store registry
-* climate data visualisation, processing, analysis operations (OP) that will be added to the global operations registry
+* climate data visualisation, processing, analysis operations that will be added to the global operations registry

-The modules contained in the ``ect.core`` are all essential and described in detail in the following sub-sections:
+The ``ect.core`` packages comprises the essential modules which described in more detail in the following sub-sections:

-* module ``cdm`` - :ref:`cdm`
-* module ``io`` - :ref:`io`
+* module ``ds`` - :ref:`ds`
 * module ``op`` - :ref:`op`
 * module ``workflow`` - :ref:`workflow`
+* module ``objectio`` - :ref:`objectio`

-There are some utility modules included in ``ect.core`` not included in :numref:`uml_modules` but nevertheless they are an important part of the API:
+There are some utility modules included in ``ect.core`` not included in :numref:`uml_modules` but nevertheless they provide important parts of the API:

 * module ``monitor`` - :ref:`monitor`
 * module ``plugin`` - :ref:`plugin`